 Law Enforcement - The University Center of Greenville campus is located at 225 S. Pleasantburg Drive (McAlister Square).
 In addition to Clemson University, six other universities are partners in the University Center of Greenville: University of South Carolina-Upstate, Furman University, Greenville Technical College, Anderson University, South Carolina State University and the University of South Carolina.
 Law enforcement services are provided on this campus by the Greenville Technical College Police Department.
+The Greenville Technical College Police Department may be reached by calling 864-250-8911 or 864-250-8150.
 The Greenville Technical College Police Department may also be reached at the following cellphone number: 864-419-9966.
 Greenville Technical College police officers are certified by the South Carolina Criminal Justice Academy and commissioned by the Office of the Governor with full arrest powers.
 Greenville Technical College police officers work closely with local, state and federal police agencies, and they maintain direct radio contact with the Greenville Police Department.